srsabu/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-### fill in missing values with mean for that interval
+### fill in missing values with the previously calculated mean for that interval across all days

 ```r